[Updated May 2026]

 In an 1874 interview, Morrissey recalled his plan: “Them people will return to Saratoga as in former years, and bring their horses, when they can revive and reimport them.
 I will anticipate the time and buy a track.”
 In 1863, Morrissey had successfully organized Saratoga’s first Thoroughbred racing meet at the town’s old trotting track.

 To honor the memory of this founding father of Thoroughbred racing in Saratoga, Turf History Times launched a line of “Saratoga Horse Racing History: The John Morrissey Years (1863-1877)” postcards in 2023.
-Last year, two new limited edition cards were released to celebrate the 156th running of the Belmont Stakes at Saratoga Race Course on June 8, 2024.
+In 2024, two new limited edition cards were released to celebrate the 156th running of the Belmont Stakes at Saratoga Race Course on June 8, 2024.
 These cards feature Harry Bassett, one of the earliest winners of the Belmont Stakes in 1871 at Jerome Park and a hero of the Saratoga track, while the legendary “Old Smoke” also makes an appearance in the cards’ historic stories.

 Leave a Reply